Hisham-401-advanced-javascript/data-structures-and-algorithms/Data-Structures/tree/README.md

 * `postOrder()`: A depth-first traversal method for a binary tree that searches/prints an array of tree values as such: `left >> right >> root`.

+* `findMaximumValue()`: Takes no argument, and returns the maximum numeric value stored in the tree.

 #### Binary Search Tree

 - `add(value)`: Accepts a value, and adds a new node with that value in the correct location in the binary search tree.